 Review of the history and the role of public policy in the housing sector.
 Study of past and current trends in the delivery of housing services in urban areas.
 The basic philosophies related to the supply of housing are analyzed and examined relative to current trends in the delivery of housing services in urban areas.
 Critical review of the role of the federal government and the construction industry.
 Equal attention to the role of public housing and the impact of urban renewal.
 Active participation in discussion and a research paper are required.
+Syllabus.

 USP 612: Community Planning and Ethics (3 credits)

-An introduction to the history and theory of community development in North America, the theory and practice of urban development in North America, and to the ethics of civic and business practices linking the public, private, and nonprofit sectors.
+An introduction to the history and theory of community development in North America, the theory and practice of urban planning in North America, and to the ethics of civic and business practices linking the public, private, and nonprofit sectors.
 The course will focus on plans as the outcome of political processes with specific consequences for different constituencies within the city.
+Syllabus.

 USP 616: Cities in the Global Political Economy (3 credits)